joeax/svidget/packages/svidget/vibespec.md

 - Prefer implementing todo's that you find.
 - All classes no longer need to namespaced with `Svidget` i.e. `Svidget.EventDesc` should be just `EventDesc`.
 - Existing event registration methods like `ontrigger` should be renamed in pascal-case like `onTrigger`.
+- Child classes like `Param` should no longer accept `parent` argument in constructor, but instead should pass a handler for receiving events.
+- Rename `toTransport` to `serialize`.
+- In classes where there were getter/setter methods defined, implement them as properties with `get` and `set` accessors.
+- `Action`, `EventDesc`, `Param` classes should have an `options` argument that is an object with properties that match the class properties as string from the element (i.e. `<svidget:param>`).

 ### Files
 - `action.ts`: Contains the `Action` class, which represents an action that can be invoked on a widget.